jaredsburrows/gradle-license-plugin/README.md

 - Java projects: Generate HTML, JSON and CSV reports.
 - Android projects: Generate HTML, JSON and CSV reports, and copy the HTML report to the assets directory.

+The plugin can be configured to ignore licenses for certain artifact patterns.
+The default is that nothing is ignored.

 To override the defaults, add the `licenseReport` configuration closure to the build script.

 ```groovy